Studying Politics doesn’t mean you will become a politician (although you could!)

 Meet other recent graduates here.

-The Department of Politics encourages students to consider their future career plans when selecting their papers each year.
+The Politics Programme encourages students to consider their future career plans when selecting their papers each year.
 But this doesn't mean that you need to know exactly what you want to do when you graduate!

 Students can carefully design their course to focus on a particular area of Politics, or carefully design it to keep their studies as broad as possible.